darkn3rd/script-tut/README.md

 6. **Multiway Branch on a Character Pattern** - determine type of letter
 7. **Branch on Character Pattern**  - determine type of letter

+**BRAINSTORM** Want to fit in ternary operator where appropriate, or a Yes|No scenario.

 ### Looping

 This section will have the following sections: